 Stalking is a dangerous, and potentially lethal, crime.

-Defined as a series of actions that makes a victim feel afraid or in danger, stalking may include behaviors that by themselves may not be criminal, such as making phone calls, sending letters or gifts, and showing up at public places.
-But these acts that appear meaningless or non-threatening to many people may be terrifying to victims.
-Context is critical to understanding stalking.
+Defined as a series of actions that makes a victim feel afraid or in danger, stalking may include behaviors that by themselves may not be criminal but may be terrifying to victims.

 Stalking can happen to anyone, regardless of gender, race, sexual orientation, socioeconomic status, location, or personal associations.
-The majority of stalking victims are women and most stalkers are men, but men can be victims too.
+While the majority of stalking victims are women and most stalkers are men, men can be victims too.

 - Response to and Investigation of Domestic Violence, Dating Violence, and Stalking

 - February 22–23, 2018 | Hillsboro, OR

 - Campus Safety and Violence Prevention Forum

 - Online Directory of Crime Victim Services (ODCVS)